dquir/kobuki/README.md

 ![distro](https://img.shields.io/badge/ROS2-Humble-blue)

 This project contains the launchers to run the [Turtlebot2 Kobuki](https://github.com/kobuki-base), both in simulated running different Gazebo worlds, as in the real robot using its drivers.
+It is based on the project of [Intelligent Robotics Lab](https://github.com/IntelligentRoboticsLabs/kobuki)

 # Installation on your own computer
 You need to have previously installed ROS2.
 Please follow this [guide](https://docs.ros.org/en/humble/Installation.html) if you don't have it.